Neocky/Cozy-Workshop/README.md

 # 🔥 Cozy Workshop
-A cozy minecraft modpack to play with your girlfriend.
+> A cozy minecraft modpack to play with your girlfriend.

 This is an easy to grasp modpack with quests, farming and the mod Create to experience a seamless expansion and expand the minecraft horizon.
-The modpack is pretty light with under 100 mods in total and only needs 4GB of ram on my shitty laptop to run with 60 FPS.
+The modpack is pretty light with under 100 mods in total and only needs 4 GB of ram on my shitty laptop to run with 60 FPS.
 This modpack is suited for beginners and every mod in this pack is documented in-game and guided by quests.